KWDB/docs/en/sql-reference/ddl/relational-db/relational-materialized-view.md

 ## CREATE MATERIALIZED VIEW

 The `CREATE MATERIALIZED VIEW` statement creates a materialized view.
-The system writes query results into the aterialized view during the creation of the materialized view.
+The system writes query results into the materialized view during the creation of the materialized view.
 You cannot insert into, update, or remove data from a materialized view.
 When you select from a materialized view, the stored query data that is returned might be out-of-date.
 To get the latest results from a materialized view, you must manually refresh the materialized view.
 For details, see [REFRESH MATERIALIZED VIEW](#refresh-materialized-view).

 KWDB does not support creating a materialized view based on a temporary table/view, or using an explicit transaction.

 ### Privileges

-The user must have been granted the `CREATE` privilege on the parent database and the `SELECT` previledge on any table(s) referenced by the materialized view.
+The user must be a member of the `admin` role or have been granted the `CREATE` privilege on the parent database and the `SELECT` privilege on any table(s) referenced by the materialized view.
+By default, the `root` user belongs to the `admin` role.

 ### Syntax